ornellamariestella/ornellamariestella/README.md

 ## Hi there, I'm Ornella ✨

-- I'm a Customer Insight Specialist with over 2 years of experience in the tech industry.
+- I'm a Data Specialist with over 2 years of experience in the Tech Capital of Europe, Stockholm
+- I specialize in Customer Insights, E-Commerce and Product data
-- Currently, I'm studying **Data Analytics @Boolean**! 👨‍💻
+- I have recently finished a bootcamp in **Data Analytics @Boolean**! 👨‍💻
+- I have worked in FinTech, E-Commerce and Tech start-ups
 - I hold a **MAs in Social Research**, which is why I'm all about about investigating trends 🔎
-- But mostly, I'm just an Italian surviving the Scandinavian weather :snowman:

 ### I'm passionate about 💗